pombreda/lepl/doc-src/manual/intro-2.rst

 Regexp()
 --------

-The ``Regexp()`` matcher calls the Python regular expression library.
+The `Regexp() <api/redirect.html#lepl.matchers.core.Regexp>`_ matcher calls the Python regular expression library.
 So if you are experienced at using that you may find it useful.

 However, there are some limitations.
-First, the interface exposed by LEPL doesn't include all Python's options (it would make things too complicated and LEPL has other ways of doing things --- sorry!).
+First, the interface exposed by Lepl doesn't include all Python's options (it would make things too complicated and Lepl has other ways of doing things --- sorry!).

 Second, the expression is only matched against the "current line".
 Exactly what the "current line" is depends on some internal details (sorry again), but you should work on the assumption that the regular expression will only receive data up to the next newline character.

-The reason for this second limitation is that LEPL is quite careful about how it manages memory.
+The reason for this second limitation is that Lepl is quite careful about how it manages memory.
 In theory it should be possible to process huge amounts of text, because only a section of the document is held in memory at any one time.
 Unfortunately that doesn't play well with Python's regular expressions,